Pentagon says military dog injured in al-Baghdadi raid 'fully recovering'

 Army Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, told reporters during a briefing Monday that the dog “performed a tremendous service” and was “slightly wounded” but is now “fully recovering.”

-Officials are not releasing specific information about the dog, or photos of him or her, with Milley saying the canine is “is still in theater.”
+Officials are not releasing specific information about the dog, or photos of him or her, with Milley saying the canine “is still in theater.”
 The dog has “returned to duty” and is back “with its handler,” he said.

 HOW ISIS LEADER AL-BAGHDADI’S HEADLESS BODY WAS ID’D MINUTES AFTER DEATH